AussieKing/BeerAPI/README.md

 	#### Trolley Use Cases:
 User Story 1:
-As a customer I want to add / remove items to the trolley so that I can purchase the drinks I want.
+As a customer I want to add / remove items to the trolley so that I can purchase the drinks want.

 	#### Acceptance Criteria: